 In this interactive! the workshop you will get the opportunity to enter some data from the General Social Survey into SPSS.
 The data you will be entering has been selected to expose you to the full set of features in SPSS' "Variable View", so by the end you should have plenty of ideas of how to set up your own data in SPSS.

 A hands-on beginners introduction to the R environment.
 This is for you if you don't know where to start.
 We hope you'll leave this workshop with the confidence to explore R further.

 85% of university students experience mathematics/statistics anxiety.
 In this interactive workshop, we will explore the origins and causes of mathematics and introduce multiple techniques and strategies to help you overcome mathematics/statistics anxiety.

-We can provide workshops for on your specific needs be it SPSS, Excel or a specific statistical method.
+We can provide workshops for your specific needs be it SPSS, Excel or a specific statistical method.
 If you and a group of your fellow students are interested please contact us with your needs.
-We can run workshops at various times to suit both students and tutor.
+We can run workshops at various times to suit both students and tutors.

 Below is a selection of files used as part of the MASH workshops.

 These are not designed as stand-alone worksheets, but feel free to have a look over them if you would like.